-Rosacea is a chronic inflammatory skin condition that causes persistent redness, visible blood vessels, and in some cases, bumps and pimples on the face.
+Rosacea is a chronic inflammatory skin disease that causes persistent redness, visible blood vessels, and in some cases bumps and pimples on the face.
 The condition most often affects the cheeks, nose, forehead, and chin — and is not contagious.
-Rosacea cannot be cured, but it can be effectively kept under control with proper care and lifestyle changes.
+Rosacea cannot be cured, but it can be effectively controlled with the right care and lifestyle changes.

 What is rosacea?

 Rosacea is a chronic inflammation of the skin on the face.
-The disease manifests as redness, which is most often concentrated around the center of the face.
-Rosacea causes an uncomfortable stinging and pricking sensation in the skin.
-In severe cases, bumps and pimples can appear on the nose, cheeks, forehead, and chin — and even inflammation in the eyes.
-If left untreated, the condition will often worsen over time, making it important to tackle this disease.
+The condition appears as redness, usually concentrated around the center of the face.
+Rosacea causes an uncomfortable sensation of stinging and tingling in the skin.
+In severe cases, bumps and pimples can develop on the nose, cheeks, forehead, and chin — and even inflammation in the eyes.
+If left untreated, the condition usually worsens over time, which is why it is important to address this disease.

-The cause of rosacea is unknown, but it is believed that the disease is due to a combination of genetic and environmental factors.
-In addition, Demodex mites are also suspected to be part of the cause of rosacea.
-It has been observed several times that people with rosacea also have a higher amount of Demodex mites in their skin than others — and a 2024 study found Demodex mites in as many as 80% of rosacea patients compared to only 20% in the control group.
+The cause of rosacea is unknown, but it is believed to be due to a combination of genetic and environmental factors.
+Additionally, demodex mites are also suspected to be part of the cause of rosacea.
+It has been observed multiple times that people with rosacea also have a higher number of demodex mites in their skin than others — and a 2024 study found Demodex mites in as many as 80% of rosacea patients compared to only 20% in the control group.

-Although there is no scientific evidence for the precise cause of rosacea, there are nevertheless a number of factors that can worsen the symptoms:
+Although there is no scientific evidence for the exact cause of rosacea, there are several factors that can worsen the symptoms:

-• Medication that dilates blood vessels; including medication for high blood pressure
+- Medications that dilate blood vessels; including medication for high blood pressure

 What you should avoid with rosacea

-For many with rosacea, what they stop doing is just as crucial as what they start doing.
-Here are the most common mistakes that keep the disease going — even among those who otherwise take good care of their skin:
+For many with rosacea, it is just as important what they stop using as what they start using.
+Here are the most common mistakes that keep the condition going — even among those who otherwise take good care of their skin:

 1. Steroid creams on the face

-Corticosteroids have already been mentioned as one of the known triggers — and for good reason.
-Although a steroid cream can temporarily reduce redness, a strong rebound reaction often occurs when you stop.
+Corticosteroids have already been mentioned as one of the known triggers — and with good reason.
+Although a steroid cream can temporarily reduce redness, a strong rebound reaction often occurs when you stop using it.
 The result is skin that is more sensitive and harder to treat than before.
-Avoid steroid creams on the face unless a dermatologist specifically prescribes it.
+Avoid steroid creams on the face unless specifically prescribed by a dermatologist.

-Fragrance is one of the most frequent irritants for sensitive skin with rosacea.
-This applies to both synthetic and natural fragrances — rose extract and essential oils can trigger redness just like artificial scents.
+Fragrance is one of the most common irritants for sensitive skin with rosacea.
+This applies to both synthetic and natural fragrances—rose extract and essential oils can trigger redness just like artificial scents.
 Alcohol-based toners and facial sprays dry out the skin and further weaken the skin barrier.
-Choose products labeled "fragrance-free" and "for sensitive skin".
+Choose products labeled "fragrance-free" and "for sensitive skin."

-UV radiation is one of the most well-known and documented triggers for rosacea.
-Sunlight dilates blood vessels in the skin and can trigger a flare-up that lasts for days.
-Use daily sun protection with a minimum of SPF 30 — preferably SPF 50 — as a non-negotiable part of your morning routine, even on cloudy days and in winter.
+UV radiation is one of the most well-known and documented triggers of rosacea.
+Sunlight dilates the blood vessels in the skin and can trigger a flare-up lasting for days.
+Use daily sun protection with at least SPF 30—preferably SPF 50—as a non-negotiable part of your morning routine, even on cloudy days and in winter.

 4. Aggressive scrubs and physical exfoliation

-Scrubs, washcloths, and electric facial cleansers are too harsh for sensitive rosacea-prone skin.
+Scrubs, washcloths, and electric facial cleansers are too harsh for sensitive rosacea skin.
 Physical rubbing activates the inflammatory response and intensifies redness.
-Switch to gentle, chemical cleansing and avoid anything that "scrubs" — the skin needs rest, not friction.
+Switch to gentle, chemical cleansing and avoid anything that "scrubs"—the skin needs calm, not friction.

 5. Too many active ingredients at once

-It's tempting to try many products — but rosacea-prone skin reacts quickly to overload.
+It is tempting to try many products—but rosacea-prone skin reacts quickly to overload.
 Never introduce more than one new product at a time, and wait at least 1-2 weeks between each change.
-Always do a patch test on a small patch of skin behind the ear before trying anything new.
+Always perform a patch test on a small skin area behind the ear before trying something new.

-Zinc oxide and sulfur reduce active inflammation and fight Demodex mites.
+Zinc oxide and sulfur reduce active inflammation and combat Demodex mites.
 Used by thousands of Danes with rosacea.

-What helps and alleviates rosacea outbreaks varies widely from person to person.
-However, an incredible number of people have found great help in ZZ-Cream, as it actively kills Demodex mites (hair follicle mites).
+What helps and soothes rosacea flare-ups varies widely from person to person.
+However, many people have found great relief with zz-cream, as it actively kills Demodex mites (hair follicle mites).
 An overpopulation of hair follicle mites in the skin is believed, according to several studies, to be directly linked to the occurrence of rosacea.

-Rosacea is clinically divided into four subtypes: erythematotelangiectatic rosacea (persistent redness and visible blood vessels), papulopustular rosacea (bumps and pimples), phymatous rosacea (thickening of the skin — especially nasal skin in men), and ocular rosacea (eye inflammation).
+Rosacea is clinically divided into four subtypes: erythematotelangiectatic rosacea (persistent redness and visible blood vessels), papulopustular rosacea (bumps and pimples), phymatous rosacea (thickening of the skin—especially nasal skin in men), and ocular rosacea (eye inflammation).
 ZZ-Cream is particularly relevant for the first two subtypes, where active inflammation and Demodex activity are typically most pronounced.
-If you have perioral dermatitis concurrently with your rosacea, ZZ-Cream is also effective against both conditions.
+If you have perioral dermatitis alongside your rosacea, ZZ-Cream is also effective against both conditions.

-Here are 3 reasons why we believe ZZ-Cream is among the best creams available on the market for treating rosacea, and these are found in the product's ingredients.
-ZZ-Cream contains a number of ingredients that can have a positive effect on rosacea.
+Here are 3 reasons why we believe that the zz-cream is among the best creams for treating rosacea available on the market, and these can be found in the product's ingredients.
+The zz-cream contains a number of ingredients that can have a positive effect on rosacea.

 1) Zinc oxide and sulfur can help reduce irritation and inflammation in the skin.